ESCAPE

 Safety Planning

-Creating a safety plan is integral to maintaining a client’s safety and security.
-Safety planning is identifying safety concerns that exist, and problem solving to remove or reduce the risk of harm.
-Having a safety plan allows clients to react quickly during high stress dangerous situations as a plan of action has already been created.
-Some common components of a safety plan are hanging locks, obtaining mace or pepper spray, obtaining a restraining order, creating an overnight bag that can be taken at a moment’s notice, and creating plans to stay with friends or family in cases of emergency.
-Advocates are available in person and over the phone to assist clients with safety planning.
+Creating a safety plan is integral to maintaining a survivor’s safety and security.
+Safety planning is identifying safety concerns that exist and problem solving to remove or reduce the risk of harm.
+Having a safety plan allows survivors to react quickly during high stress dangerous situations as a plan of action has already been created.
+Common components of a safety plan are hanging locks, obtaining mace or pepper spray, obtaining a restraining order, creating an overnight bag that can be taken at a moment’s notice, and creating plans to stay with friends or family in cases of emergency.
+Advocates are available in person and over the phone to assist survivors with safety planning.

 Protective Orders and Court Advocacy

 Obtaining a protective order can be an important part of creating a safety plan.
-While advocates are unable to give legal advice, they can answer basic questions regarding the protective order process and offer assistance completing paperwork associated with protective orders including the initial petition, modifications, renewals, and dismissals.
-Throughout this process advocates are also available to accompany clients to any court appearances associated with the protective order as well as divorce, custody and criminal hearings if advocates are available.
-To download and print the most current versions of protective orders please visit the Washington County Circuit Court Family Law website.
+While advocates are unable to give legal advice, they can answer basic questions regarding the protective order process and help compete paperwork associated with protective orders including the initial petition, modifications, renewals, and dismissals.
+Throughout this process advocates are also available to accompany survivors to any court appearances associated with the protective order as well as divorce, custody and criminal hearings if availability allows.
+To download and print the most current versions of protective orders, please visit the Oregon Judicial Department family law website.
 Click here to download a PDF with more information about protective orders from the Victims Rights Law Center.
 To contact a protective order advocate please send an e-mail to advocacy@dvrc-or.org.
 A few important things to keep in mind regarding court are:

 The following videos offer pertinent and helpful information presented by Washington County Domestic Relations Judge Keith Raines: